-- f. tabling of individual Director interests at each and every Board meeting; and - g. an annual formal assessment in line with the ASX Recommendations.
+- a. tabling of individual Director interests at each and every Board meeting; and - b. an annual formal assessment in line with the ASX Recommendations.

-2.7 Role of the Chairman
+2.6 Role of the Chairman

 The Chairman of the Board is appointed by the Directors.
 The Chairman is responsible for: